google/oss-fuzz-gen/experimental/from_scratch/README.md

 Sample run where `${MODEL}` holds your model name:

-Perform the following operations from inside the OSS-Fuzz-gen repository at the root of the repository.
+Perform the following operations from inside the LogicFuzz repository at the root of the repository.
 In this example, we generate a target based on the function name of the target function.